rstacruz/til-2020/posts/drafts/learn-typescript-jsdoc.md

 ### Object parameters

 You can use `options.xxxx` to define an object type.
+This is useful for parameters that take in options like in the example, or parameters like React props.

 ```js
 /**